The Global Sumud Flotilla to Gaza: Everything you need to know

 - Freedom Flotilla Coalition (FFC) – With 15 years of experience running sea missions, including past flotillas such as the Madleen and Handala, FFC provides hands-on advice, guidance, and operational support to current efforts to break the Gaza blockade.

-- Sumud Nusantara – A people-led convoy from Malaysia and 8 other countries, that aims to break the Gaza blockade and foster solidarity among Global South nations.
+- Sumud Nusantara – It is a people-led convoy from Malaysia and eight other countries that aims to break the Gaza blockade and foster solidarity among Global South nations.

 Collectively, they will form the largest coordinated civilian flotilla in history.